-Figure 4.
-Cat model results for Cagayan showing AAL relative to total exposed value aggregated to 0.01° for (a) the baseline scenario, (b) the 2°C warming scenario (b), (c) the change in relative AAL between these, and (d) the 2°C warming AAL weighted by the RWI.
+Figure 5.
+Cat model results for Cagayan showing "AAL" for the different exposure types as a percentage of the total exposed value at each grid point, aggregated to 0.01° for (a) the baseline scenario, (b) the 2°C warming scenario (b), (c) the change in relative AAL between these, and (d) the 2°C warming AAL weighted by the RWI to indicate the combined peril and socioeconomic vulnerability.
 Results are shown for (top) population, (middle) agricultural crops, and (bottom) residential buildings.
 Areas shown in white represent either no exposure or a relative AAL of zero.